SwedbankPay/developer.swedbankpay.com/checkout-v3/resources/fundamental-principles.md

 The payment resource contain the ID of related sub-resources in its response properties.
 These sub-resources can be expanded inline by using the request parameter `expand`.
+The `Paid` resource would for example be expanded by adding `?$expand=paid` after the `paymentOrderId`.
 This is an effective way to limit the number of necessary calls to the API, as you return several properties related to a Payment resource in a single request.

 Note that the `expand` parameter is available to all API requests but only applies to the request response.
 This means that you can use the expand